Marcela Molina, Director

-Dr. Fresolone directs the Mariposa Singers and is the accompanist and assistant conductor for the Jubilate and Advanced Choirs.
+Dr. Fresolone directs the Jubilate Choir and is the accompanist and assistant conductor for the Jubilate and Advanced Choirs.
 He is the director for the TGC satellite program serving downtown Tucson and the South-side of Tucson.
 He coordinates the theory curriculum for the Tucson Girls Chorus and teaches theory to the Mariposa Singers and Advanced Choir.

 Chris has recently completed his doctoral studies in organ performance with a minor in choral conducting from the University from Arizona.
 He is also organist at Casas Adobes UCC Church in Tucson and teachers music at The Gregory School, where he teaches choir, band, theory, general music, and music-directs the all-school Musical.

 Before arriving in Tucson in 2006, Chris lived in the Seattle area, where he was a church musician, music educator, and musical theatre director.
-Chris served as musical director for productions including Bye Bye Birdie, Footloose, Nunsense, and the Taxi Caberet, which Chris first directed for the Village Theatre's Festival of New Musicals in Issaquah, WA.
+Chris served as musical director for productions including Bye Bye Birdie, Footloose, Nunsense, and the Taxi Cabaret, which Chris first directed for the Village Theatre's Festival of New Musicals in Issaquah, WA.